mdcrosby/animal-ai/docs/observations.md

 ## Camera Observations

-With the camera enabled (via useCamera) the agent receives 1st-person pixel observations of its environment with configurable resolution.
+With the camera enabled (via useCamera) the agent receives 1st-person pixel observations of its environment with configurable (square) resolution (via resolution parameter).
 Grayscale can be toggled on/off.

 ## Raycast observations